 Notice that the Advertising Cloud dashboard opens with Campaigns mode highlighted in the upper left corner of the window.
 In this mode, you can access many basic ad campaign reporting metrics along with data that helps you analyze campaign results with an Account-Based Marketing (ABM) perspective.

-The top of the Advertising dashboard helps you define the reported advertising metrics for all your ad campaigns on a high level.
-You can filter by the following metrics:
+The top of the Advertising dashboard helps you focus on the campaign results that interest you.
+You can filter by the following parameters:

 - Date range of the campaigns that you want to analyze